Thomas C. McRae: Biography

 In 1920, McRae was elected to his first term as Governor of Arkansas.
 In the election, McRae represented the Democratic Party, receiving 123,637 votes (66.6 percent).
 Wallace Townsend represented the Republican Party, receiving 46,350 votes (25 percent), and Josiah H. Blount represented the Independent Party, receiving 15,627 votes (8.4 percent).
 Blount, an African American school superintendent from Forest City, was the leader of a splinter GOP faction called the "Black-and-Tan Republicans," who protested the "lily-white" stand of its new leaders that included gubernatorial nominee Townsend.
 Blount was the first of his race to seek election as Arkansas's chief executive.

 McRae was elected to his second term in 1922.
 In that election, McRae received 99,987 votes (78.1 percent), and Republican John W. Grabiel received 28,055 votes (21.9 percent).

-During his tenure, the Arkansas Railroad Commission was re-established, the Arkansas Corporation Commission was abolished, and the Arkansas Tuberculosis Sanitarium for Negroes was established.
+During his tenure, the first state funds for child-hygiene work in Arkansas were made available by the legislature, while a child-labor amendment was adopted.
+The Arkansas Railroad Commission was also re-established, the Arkansas Corporation Commission was abolished, and the Arkansas Tuberculosis Sanitarium for Negroes was established.
 A severance tax was passed with its revenue funding public schools, the Arkansas Office of State Geologist was created, and a personal income tax law was enacted.

 Upon the end of his governorship, McRae was appointed special Chief Justice of the Arkansas Supreme Court.
 He was elected a life member of the Arkansas Democratic State Convention in 1926.
 After serving four years as Governor of Arkansas, McRae returned to Prescott to be with his family.
 He resumed his law practice and he engaged in banking activities until his death on June 2, 1929.
 McRae is buried in the historic section of the De Ann Cemetery in Prescott.

 McRae was a cousin of Thomas Banks Cabaniss, a U.S. Representative from Georgia.
 He was also the grandfather of Thomas C. "Tom" McRae, III, longtime President of the Winthrop Rockefeller Foundation who challenged Bill Clinton for the Democratic Gubernatorial Nomination in 1990.